BoltzExchange/boltz-client/docs/grpc.md

 #### GetSubaccounts

-Returns a list of all subaccounts of the liquid wallet.
+Returns a list of all subaccounts for a given wallet.

 | Request | Response |
 | ------- | -------- |